qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

       Model Group Box

-   You can change the name and the color of every box.
-In addition to have a clean and ordered modeler canvas, group boxes are very useful when used together with the :menuselection:`View --> Zoom To` menu: you can immediately zoom to a specific part of the model.
+You can change the name and the color of the boxes.
+Group boxes are very useful when used together with :menuselection:`View --> Zoom To`.
+This allows you to zoom to a specific part of the model.

 You might want to change the order of the inputs and how they are listed in the main model dialog.
-At the bottom of the ``Input`` panel you will find the ``Reorder Model Inputs...`` button and by clicking on it a new dialog pops up allowing you to change the order of every input:
+At the bottom of the ``Input`` panel you will find the ``Reorder Model Inputs...`` button and by clicking on it a new dialog pops up allowing you to change the order of the inputs:

 .. figure:: img/model_reorder_inputs.png
    :align: center